 First, it is important to understand what happens during an OSHA inspection.
 According to the Administration itself, an OSHA inspection will typically occur without advance notice and include the following three parts:

-“Documentation is the key,” said Ed Liston, a senior Environmental Health and Safety (EHS) consultant with ERI Solutions, Inc. “Having the appropriate documentation available for [the inspector] to review is paramount.”
+“Documentation is the key,” said Ed Liston, a senior Environmental Health and Safety (EHS) consultant with ERI Solutions, LLC.
+“Having the appropriate documentation available for [the inspector] to review is paramount.”

 In addition to having the appropriate documentation, it is important to be respectful and answer questions honestly but to refrain from saying more than is required.